 No matter when you come, Svalbard and Greenland are always nice.
 Nevertheless, there is an extremely strong contrast between the seasons, regarding what you can see, do and experience.

 Spring, that is March to early May.
-Temperatures are still mostly below zero, especially in March it can still be f….ing cold.
+Temperatures are still mostly below zero, especially in March it can still be f….ing cold (temperatures vary actually a lot in the maritime Arctic and it can be thawing and rainy for a day or two at any season in Spitsbergen, something that is not getting better in times of climate change).
 But in contrast to the ‘real’ winter, the light is back again.
 In March, you will have a daily rhythm not too different from latitudes where most of us live.
 In late April in Spitsbergen the sun shines 24 hours a day.
-In late February and March, the light can be extremely beautiful, with endless combined sunset and sunrise, but it is still more or less dark during the night and it can be quite cold (down to -30 or even -40°C).
+In late February and March, the light can be extremely beautiful, with endless combined sunset and sunrise, but it is still more or less dark during the night and it can be quite cold (down to -30°C, but that is very rare now at sea level).
 In May, the light becomes quite bright and hard.
 In April, there is nice light, no darkness anymore and the risk of very low temperatures is gradually decreasing.
 All this makes April an ideal time for all sorts of winter activities, be it with skies, dogsledge or snowmobile.
-There is quite some snowmobile traffic in Spitsbergen, this season is quite busy, the locals potentially a bit stressed, hotels fully booked and no rental scooters available.
+There is a lot of snowmobile traffic in Spitsbergen, this season is quite busy, the locals potentially a bit stressed, hotels fully booked and no rental scooters available.
 This means you should either come before or after peak season or book early.
-Even better: leave those noisy snowscooters alone and try dogsledging or cross-country-skiing in one of the snowmobile-free areas of Spitsbergen – extremely nice!
+Try dogsledging or cross-country-skiing in one of the snowmobile-free areas of Spitsbergen – extremely nice!
+In recent years, the boat season has started as early as March or April, so day-trips with small ships to Barentsburg or scenic cruises to on the of the bays in Isfjord become available (Pyramiden is usually not accessible until summer because the harbour is frozen).
 The season finishes with the snowmelt, usually around mid-May, but it can be sooner or later, depending on each individual year.
 In 2006, the snowmelt in Spitsbergen came about one month too early, in April.
 Generally, the snow- and ice conditions as well as the onset of the snowmelt vary greatly from year to year.

 Late spring to mid-June.
 This is a bit between seasons.
 There is not enough snow and ice anymore for skiing or sledging (using dogs or fuel), but still too much for hiking or the boat season.
 Accordingly, the choice of activities is rather limited, but it is a calm season without too many tourists.
 On the other hand, the birds are quite busy, starting their breeding season.
 There is usually still a lot of snow in the landscape, which will make walking difficult, but it looks very nice.
 It is a good time if you want to spend some calm days in Longyearbyen, and it can be rewarding and rich with different experiences and impressions.